 Once the furnace efficiency standard takes effect, manufacturer, wholesaler, and contractor costs for furnaces meeting the new requirements are likely to drop due economies of scales for manufacturers (and thereby wholesalers), and product familiarity for contractors.
 Yet, the incremental markups are based on current costs-of-good-sold, variant costs, and gross margins related to higher efficiency furnaces.
 These costs should be reflective of a scenario should that standard be adopted, where the price point of the high efficiency furnace is essentially equivalent to the baseline furnace.

-However, tables in Section 6.6.1 show very high incremental markups, as high as 69% in Alaska.
-These incremental markups are too conservative in a market where manufacturers and contractors are competing to provide the best price for a furnace that meets the federal standard, and should be excluded altogether by treating the new standard as the baseline.
+However, tables in Section 6.6.1 of the TSD show very high incremental markups, as high as 69% in Alaska.
+These incremental markups are too conservative in a market where manufacturers and contractors are competing to provide the best price for a furnace that will be required to meet the new federal standard.
+Incremental markups should be excluded altogether by treating the new standard as the baseline.

 Improve accuracy of market for vent system upgrade for orphaned water heater vents